Muammar Gaddafi: Rebuilding links with the West

 In 1999, Libya began secret talks with the British government to normalize relations.
-In September 2001, Gaddafi publicly condemned the September 11 attacks on the US by al-Qaeda, expressing sympathy with the victims and calling for Libyan involvement in the US-led War on Terror against militant Islamism.
+In 2001, Gaddafi publicly condemned the September 11 attacks on the US by al-Qaeda, expressing sympathy with the victims and calling for Libyan involvement in the US-led War on Terror against militant Islamism.
 His government continued suppressing domestic Islamism, at the same time as Gaddafi called for the wider application of sharia law.
 Libya also cemented connections with China and North Korea, being visited by Chinese President Jiang Zemin in April 2002.
 However, relations with China became strained in May 2006 due to a visit to Tripoli by Taiwanese President Chen Shui-bian.
 Influenced by the events of the Iraq War, in December 2003, Libya renounced its possession of weapons of mass destruction, decommissioning its chemical and nuclear weapons programs.
 Relations with the US improved as a result.
 British Prime Minister Tony Blair visited Gaddafi in March 2004; the pair developed close personal ties.
-In 2003, Libya paid US$2.7 billion to the families of the victims of Lockerbie bombing as it was the condition the US and UK had made for terminating the remaining UN sanctions.
+In 2003, Libya paid US$2.7 billion to the families of the victims of the Lockerbie bombing as it was the condition the US and UK had made for terminating the remaining UN sanctions.
 Libya continued to deny any role in the bombing.
 In 2009, Gaddafi attempted to strong-arm global energy companies operating in Libya to cover Libya's settlement with the families of the victims of Lockerbie.